 In an interview, Bernie revealed that he had always been interested in the problems in Latin America due to his reading about the region in high school and college.
-He had been upset with the United States’ policy of removing governments they didn’t like through military and armed means, and the fact that many of these interventions benefited major corporations.
+He did not like the U.S. policy of removing governments they didn’t like through military and armed means, and the fact that many of these interventions benefited major corporations.

-Bernie formally protested the Reagan involvement in the Contra and Sandinista government feud.
-He visited Nicaragua in the summer of 1985 to condemn the war on the people there and came back very influenced by their health care, education, and land reform.
+Bernie visited Nicaragua in the summer of 1985 to condemn the war there and came back very influenced by their health care, education, and land reform programs.
 He became the highest ranking official to visit Nicaragua at the time.

 What was Bernie’s view on the Sandinistas?